Online Groceries in Singapore — RedMart vs NTUC FairPrice On vs Sheng Siong & More

-Singapore’s most popular supermarket now allows you to order goods online.
-Fairprice NTUC Online offers the same mid-range prices we’re grown accustomed to.
+Singapore’s most popular supermarket now allows you to order goods online from their website, FairPrice On.

 The prices are reasonable and the website is easy enough to use, but it’s a little annoying that you have to “chope” delivery slots, usually at least the day before.
 Delivery hours are 8am to 10pm on Mondays to Saturdays, and 8am to 4pm on Sundays and public holidays.

 NTUC / OCBC Plus!
 Visa Credit / Debit Card holders get up to 8% off if they meet the minimum spend requirements of $400/$500 of non-FairPrice Visa transactions.

 Cold Storage Online

 Cold Storage Online tends to charge higher prices for certain products, so cost will be a key consideration when ordering from them.
 That being said, some people continue to shop at Cold Storage because they sell certain premium products you might not find at your regular NTUC FairPrice.

 They only do same-day delivery for orders placed before 10am, so unless you do your groceries right before (your very late) bedtime, you’ll have to wait till the next day.